kineviz-3D-human-pose-tracking/3d-ai-powered-pose-tracking/README.md

 We sincerely thank:
 * [Weidong Yang](https://www.linkedin.com/in/yangweidong/) and the [Kineviz](https://www.kineviz.com/) Team for our biweekly meetings
-* [Nikko Sacramento](https://www.linkedin.com/in/nikkosac/) for plotting the 3D skeleton in GraphXR
+* [Nikko Sacramento](https://www.linkedin.com/in/nikkosac/) for plotting the 3D skeleton in GraphXR and running the data in VR
 * Sean Li for debugging the cors issue
 * [Thom Lauret](https://www.linkedin.com/in/thomlauret/) for the more robust AWS server
 * Professor [Mario Lim](https://www.linkedin.com/in/mario-lim-243556/) for helpful crossover network connection discussions
-* [Alex Law](https://www.linkedin.com/in/alexandria-law/) for posting the blogpost
+* [Alex Law](https://www.linkedin.com/in/alexandria-law/) for posting the blogpost and voice over
-* [Cynthia Yu](https://www.shuhuancynthiayu.com/about) for being our model.
+* [Cynthia Yu](https://www.shuhuancynthiayu.com/about) for being our model

 ## Contact
 The code of this repository was implemented by [Barbora Novakova](mailto:barunka838@gmail.com) and [Marisa Tania](mailto:mt.marisatania@gmail.com).
 Feel free to reach out!